The School Breakfast Initiative has a NEW website!

 Hunger-Free Minnesota is working to add 4 million meals annually for low-income Minnesota children through increased utilization of the School Breakfast Program among low-income children.

-Together with Children’s Defense Fund-Minnesota (CDF-MN), Hunger-Free Minnesota leads the School Breakfast Initiative that aims to increase statewide participation in the School Breakfast Program by increasing awareness via targeted marketing and supporting schools with incentives and technical support.
+Hunger-Free Minnesota leads the School Breakfast Initiative with partner organizations that work together to increase statewide participation in the School Breakfast Program by increasing awareness via targeted marketing and supporting schools with incentives and technical support.

-- Outreach: Hunger-Free Minnesota partners with CDF-MN to conduct outreach with key stakeholders, such as school administrators, principals, school nutrition directors, and the Minnesota Department of Education.
-Our CDF-MN partners also offer guidance to schools interested in making changes to the ways they serve breakfast.
+- Outreach: Hunger-Free Minnesota partners conduct outreach with key stakeholders, such as school administrators, principals, school nutrition directors, and the Minnesota Department of Education.
+Our partners also offer guidance to schools interested in making changes to the ways they serve breakfast.

 - Incentives: We enable schools to pursue changes in their breakfast service models, such as via cash incentives through the School Breakfast Challenge, infrastructure grants for equipment/marketing, and best practice case studies.
 To learn more, visit the www.schoolbreakfastinitiative.org.